Ladnopoka/ripclips.com/docs/diary.md

 7. Reading Firebase docs at https://firebase.google.com/docs/auth to learn Authentication basics
 7. Understanding the core features, supported providers, and how to set up flows like email/password login, Google sign-in, password management, and more
 8. Found this useful documentation of Firebase + Next.js implementation - https://firebase.google.com/codelabs/firebase-nextjs - will work on this and see where I can get

+### Firebase integration

+1. Learning about Password authentication with Firebase at https://firebase.google.com/docs/auth/web/password-auth
+2. To create new pages, I must put them into app directory
+3. Turned page.tsx into a client component